 EGCG / matcha / sencha / green tea

-Cellular senescence, skin ageing and cellulite
+Cellular senescence, skin ageing, cellulite and lipedema

-Cellular senescence, skin ageing and cellulite
+Cellular senescence, skin ageing, cellulite and lipedema

 Cellular senescence, literally meaning “cell aging”, is the process by which cells stop dividing and enter a senile stage characterised by dysfunction and the spreading of inflammation.
 Cellular senescence leads to the production of pro-inflammatory mediators that can spread inflammation to thousands of other cells in the vicinity of a group of senescent cells or even throughout the body.
 Cells normally enter cellular senescence after approximately 50 cell divisions (mitoses) and this normal process is known as "replicative senescence".
 When a cell enters senescence it is selected to be cleared by the immune system, in a process called senolysis…